quattad/STI-ETF-Tracker/README.md

 # sti-etf-tracker

 This is my first Python project.
-I intend to fetch data from Google or Yahoo Finance on the performance of the Straits Times Index (STI) and the Nikko STI Exchange Traded Fund (N2I.SG).
+I intend to fetch data from Yahoo Finance on the performance of the Straits Times Index (ES3.SI) and the Nikko STI Exchange Traded Fund (G3B.SI).

 ### Table of Contents
 * [Prerequisites](#prerequisites)